 Set Aside an Area for What You’d Like To Donate

-If this is a hard step for you, consider how happy you’re making someone in need.
-If you don’t need it anymore, someone else could use it.
+This might be a hard step for you.
+Consider how happy you’re making someone in need.
 Spread a little cheer and donate the things you no longer use.

 If anything is in bad condition, you should put those in the trash pile.
 Donations should be in good shape.